Nevada Counseling License Requirements

 CPC and MFT applicants must have a 60-credit graduate degree with coursework in core areas.
 Aspiring CPCs must take coursework in 15 areas, including individual counseling theories, diagnosis and assessment, social and cultural foundations, and professional ethics.
-For an MFT license, coursework must be completed in 13 core areas, including human development and sexuality, marital and family systems, individual counseling, and group counseling.
+For an MFT license, coursework must be completed in 13 core areas, including human development and sexuality, marital and family systems, and marital and family therapy.
 Both licenses also require at least 40 weeks of supervised clinical experience as part of the degree requirements.

 Do I need teaching experience to become a school counselor in Nevada?

 The Nevada Board of Education does not require school counselors to have teaching experience.
 Individuals with a master’s degree in school counseling, an NBCC national school counselor credential, or a master’s degree in counseling with a 600-hour school counseling practicum and specific coursework are eligible for the endorsement without teaching experience.
-Applicants with a master’s degree in any other subject and two years of teaching experience are only required to complete 36 credits of counseling-related coursework and a 600-hour practicum to be eligible for the endorsement.
+Applicants with a master’s degree in any other subject and two years of teaching experience must complete 36 credits of counseling-related coursework and a 600-hour practicum to be eligible for the endorsement.

 What are the minimum requirements for Licensed Clinical Alcohol and Drug Counselors (LCADCs)?

 In Nevada, LCADCs must have at least a master’s degree in social science, including clinical mental health counseling content, and pass the NCMHCE exam.
 The applicant must also complete 2,000 hours of clinical work experience with individuals with both mental illness and alcohol or drug abuse challenges.
 These hours must be supervised by a Board-approved supervisor.
 The LCADC application is available online.

 What types of counseling jobs will be available in Nevada in the coming years?